 What are the Least Reliable Volvo Models?

 Are Volvos reliable?
-Let’s take a look at two of the least reliable Volvo models and their most common issues.
+Let’s look at two of the least reliable Volvo models and their most common issues.

-Volvo’s popular XC60 is packed with cutting-edge safety features and tech that can make long drives more enjoyable.
+Volvo’s popular XC60 is packed with cutting-edge safety features and tech to make long drives more enjoyable.
 However, it has its fair share of problems, and there are many reported issues with this line that are hard to ignore.

-The most common problem is the failing engine cooling fan which can result in abnormally high engine temperatures that may lead to overheating and engine damage.
+The most common problem is the failing engine cooling fan, resulting in abnormally high engine temperatures that may lead to overheating and engine damage.

 According to Car Complaints, if you’re going to avoid just one Volvo, make it the XC90 - particularly 2004, 2005, and 2016 models.

-This midsize luxury SUV offers plenty in terms of styling, comfort, and safety features.
-Unfortunately, there were a few reports about issues with the XC90’s reliability.
-With the 2016 model, many owners claimed that the Auto Brake System had failed on them.
+This midsize luxury SUV offers plenty of styling, comfort, and safety features.
+Unfortunately, there were a few reports about the XC90’s reliability issues.
+With the 2016 model, many owners claimed that the Auto Brake System had failed.
 While they’re driving, the Auto Brake feature is engaged, and the seatbelts are activated - this is plain scary, especially when driving on the freeway.

 Additionally, the XC90’s infotainment system will constantly glitch or reboot itself, which is unintuitive while you’re on the road.
 This issue can even happen at very low mileage (900 miles).